inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

             ] .
     ```
   This example uses blank nodes, meaning we can't easily reference each
-  individual version change, so using actual (relative) IRIs instead would
+  individual version change, so using actual (relative) IRIs instead would be
-  probably be preferable.
+  preferable.
   - As a further extension, we could look at using the [PROV-O](https://www.w3.org/TR/prov-o/)
   ontology to model these versioning changes even more richly and explicitly.